KeeganFargher/portfolio/data/blog/mlnet.md

 }
 ```

-Now finally let's create a predict action to use our engine!
+Now let's grab the prediction engine from the constructor and create a predict method to use our engine!

 ```csharp
 using Microsoft.AspNetCore.Mvc;